TrudeEH/dotfiles/README.md

 ### MacOS

--   None
+-   None (HomeBrew will be installed if `p` is called.)

 ## Scripts

-### Custom bash commands
+### Custom commands

 -   `p` - Cross-distro package manager wrapper.
+      - Written in bash for Linux, using the system's package manager.
+      - Written in ZSH script for MacOS, as a function that calls brew.
 -   `m` - Cross-distro maintenance script.
+      - Replaced by `p m` on MacOS (for updating MacOS itself).

 ### Custom scripts used by other programs

--   `p.sh` - For managing packages.
+-   `p.sh` - For managing packages on Linux systems.
--   `colors.sh` - To Add colors to other scripts.
+-   `colors.sh` - To add colors to other scripts.
+Also works on MacOS.

-### Scripts for the user

--   `ai-ollama-code.sh` - Ollama AI setup helper for code generation.
--   `ai-jan-general.sh` - Install jan, a graphical llm runner.

 ## Todo

--   [ ] Automatically install extensions
+-   [ ] Automatically install extensions (GNOME)
     -   Vitals
     -   Dash to Dock
     -   AppIndicator Support